To report an emergency situation in the Township of North Huron, dial 911.

 In 2003, the Emergency Services Training Centre (ESTC) in Blyth was opened to meet the demand for practical hands on training by fire services and the private sector.
 The response to this new method of learning was immediate and sustained: The small facility on 3/4-acre of land quickly began to grow into an industry leader with 18 training props and facilities covering a still-growing 7 acre complex.

-The ESTC is a resounding success in the seven years since it was established.
-It has become a model for fire, emergency response and corporate training in Ontario.
+The ESTC has become a model for fire, emergency response and corporate training in Ontario.
 The demand for training at the ESTC continues to increase.
-The ESTC is the only provider in Ontario to offer advanced level propane emergency training, and is the province's training site for Ontario Propane Association emergency response personnel (including industry and fire services from communities with propane plants).
+The ESTC is the only provider in Ontario to offer advanced level propane emergency training.
 Today, the ESTC draws students from industrial workplaces and fire services across the province and the United States.

 The facility was made possible through the efforts of the 22 members of the former Blyth and District Fire Department, and very generous community support.

-The ESTC is located at 40193 Blyth Road at the south end of Blyth.
-It boasts training areas for:
+The ESTC is located at 40193 Blyth Road in Blyth.
+It provides training areas for:

 - farm machinery rescue